Signs of Opioid Overdose

 Incoherent Speech

-Signs of opioid overdose develop whenever too large a dosage amount overpowers the brain’s ability to maintain one or more bodily functions.
-As speech functions are regulated inside the brain itself, too large a dose of opioids can cause noticeable problems in this area.
+Speech functions are regulated within the brain itself.
+Too large a dose of opioids can cause noticeable problems in this area.

 Incoherent speech may take the form of: